noahehall/theBookOfNoah/web_technologies/core/browser/browser.md

 ```
 ## push notifications
 	- fuck what they say, the browser has to be open to receive push events
-		- however, if a push is sent while ethe browser is not opened, once opened, it will receive the push event
+		- however, if a push is sent while the browser is not opened, once opened, it will receive the push event
 		- imperative to group the events together so a user doenst get 50mill events

 ### google overlords best practices